baka3k/BlurImage/README.md

 # Blur Photo
 To make your imageview blurry on Android,
-Library using rendersript which is most efficient for doing these tasks and provide best performance.
+Library using renderscript which is most efficient for doing these tasks and provide best performance.
 (Optional by using CPU to blur task)

 Good luck !!!